Hardcover vs. Paperback: What’s Your Choice?

 The spine of a hardcover books are flexible.
 The pages are stitched together which is why it can be laid flat on any surface when opened.
-Many academic books are only published in the hardcover version.
+Many academic books and Christian books are published in the hardcover version.
 Books on law, autobiographies, best sellers, reference guides, and classic literary works are published as hardcover books too.

 Hardcover books are published in fewer numbers than paperbacks but being priced higher they tend to bring in more profits for the publisher.
 They also look good on bookshelves.
 Some people even use them as home décor!

 The Paperback Book

 Let’s look at the paperback books now.
 Also called softcover, paperbacks have a thick paper or paperboard cover.
 The pages in paperbacks are stuck together with glue rather than being stitched or stapled.
 The spine of paperbacks can be a little tricky.
 They are smaller than a hardcover, lighter, and get damaged if handled roughly so they need to be handled with care.

 Paperbacks can be trade paperbacks or mass-market paperback version.
 Trade paperback books are printed on better quality paper than mass-market paperbacks.
 Consequently, the latter is cheaper than the former.
 Usually, paperbacks are printed for short time reads.
 For example, they are what you buy at airports, train stations and bus stations to be read while you travel.